BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "float-right-desktop -background -shadow"
 %}

-BIP-352 allows users to customize their silent payment addresses on a case-by-case basis by adding labels.
+BIP-352 allows users to customize their static addresses on a case-by-case basis by adding labels.
 Users may add labels to customise their static addresses before sharing or posting them.
 When a payment is received, these labels can be detected and used to identify the static address used to make the payment without it being obvious on-chain.

 </div>

-To better understand this, consider: a contractor Alice can add labels to her silent payment address while sharing them
+To better understand this, consider: a contractor Alice can add labels to her static address while sharing them
 -  with a certain client,
 - her social media and
 - her website.